DefenderOfBasic/notebook/source/content/index.md

 ## Active projects

+TODO

-- Good & Evil
+- Good & Evil words & Pudding pitch
 - Nooscope
 - 7 Second Surveys
--
+- Anatomy of an Internet Argument / In Good Faith book

 ## Currently learning

 religion

+a scholar of OGI.

+#### Who is "above" me

+- lumpenspace
+- suntzoogway
+- Ronen
+- Vitalik

 [^1]: this technically exists but it's very secretive & filled with dangerous power games.
 See [New York Times explaining psyops](https://defenderofthebasic.substack.com/p/new-york-times-is-trying-to-explain).
 I want to do an open version of that.
 See also [Graphika](https://graphika.com/) and newer things like [Blackbird AI](https://www.youtube.com/watch?v=8Wixy4aIY9Q)'s "narrative analysis" tools.